 Discovery 2: Climate Change as Religious Crisis

-Climate impacts weren't abstract global issues—they were tangible disruptions to sacred practices.
+Climate impacts weren't abstract global issues.
+They were tangible disruptions to sacred practices.
 Heavy monsoon rains washed out roads to temples, preventing devotees from completing pilgrimages.
 Deforestation meant losing sacred groves where specific deities resided.
 Each climate impact had immediate religious consequences.

 Design implication: Show climate change through localized impacts on familiar sacred places rather than distant Arctic ice caps.
 Make environmental threats feel like direct barriers to spiritual fulfillment.